 We addressed these usability issues:

-- Bulk actions were not responding quickly in certain situations when users had triggered large batches of bulk messages.
-We implemented limits on the number of bulk message actions such as triggering emails, texts and campaigns by an account within a 7 day period to avoid users adding too much load to the system at once and getting large surprise usage bills.
+- Bulk actions were not responding in a few areas when users were under heavy load.
+We implemented limits on the number of bulk actions such as triggering emails, texts, and campaigns by account to avoid users adding too much load to the system at once.